pubnub/pubnub-mcp-server/resources/sdk_docs/unity_publish-and-subscribe.md

 ```

 ### Returns

-- None
+None

 ## Unsubscribe all

-Stop updates from all streams and remove associated entities.
-Client-only.
+Stop receiving updates from all streams and remove associated entities.

+Client scope only.

 ### Method(s)

 ```
 `1pubnub.UnsubscribeAllobject>()
 `
 ```

 ### Sample code

 ```
 1